Angkor Wat: Site and plan

 Unlike most Khmer temples, Angkor Wat is oriented to the west rather than the east.
 This has led scholars including Maurice Glaize and George Coedès to hypothesize that Suryavarman intended it to serve as his funerary temple.
 Further evidence for this view is provided by the bas-reliefs, which proceed in a counter-clockwise direction—prasavya in Hindu terminology—as this is the reverse of the normal order.
 Rituals take place in reverse order during Brahminic funeral services.
 Archaeologist Charles Higham also describes a container that may have been a funerary jar that was recovered from the central tower.
-It has been nominated by some as the greatest expenditure of energy on the disposal of a corpse.
 Freeman and Jacques, however, note that several other temples of Angkor depart from the typical eastern orientation, and suggest that Angkor Wat's alignment was due to its dedication to Vishnu, who was associated with the west.